harness/developer-hub/docs/continuous-delivery/gitops/create-cluster-with-iam.md

 ## What is an IAM role?

 Identity and Access Management (IAM) roles allow you to manage user access and permissions to various Amazon Web Services (AWS) services and resources.
-IAM roles are set of permissions that you can assign to AWS services or resources, rather than individual users.
+IAM roles are sets of permissions that you can assign to AWS services or resources, rather than individual users.

 This tutorial covers how to handle Harness GitOps Agent setup in a multi-cluster AWS environment and deploy applications to those clusters by letting the Agent assume an IAM role.